Alexis-Finch/EVE-Infra-Indy-Index-Bot/README.md

 The default config file will track systems owned by BRAVE COLLECTIVE.

-To add or modify the list of alliances, insert their alliances IDs into the config file.
+To add to or modify the list of alliances, insert their ALLIANCE IDs into the config file.

+The report will only send systems within a provided list of REGIONS.

 Slack and Discord integration are both supported.